hexops/machengine.org/content/about/faq.md

 ## Can I make my own game engine using Mach?

 Yes!
 For example instead of using GLFW/SDL+OpenGL+glm as the base for your own engine, you might choose to use `mach.core` and `mach.math` from our [standard library](../stdlib).

+## How to enable Direct3D debug layers?

+Mach programs build in Debug mode have Direct3D debug layers enabled by default, which help to catch graphics pipeline mistakes.
+They are disabled in release builds.

+Microsoft requires enabling graphics debugging in your system settings independently if you want to use them.
+If you don't have this enabled, Mach will log a warning `note: D3D12 debug layers disabled`.

+If you want to fix this, you can enable them in your system settings following [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/win32/direct3d12/directx-12-programming-environment-set-up#debug-layer):

+> For Windows 10, to create a device that supports the debug layer, enable the "Graphics Tools" optional feature.
+On Windows 10 22H2, go to the Settings panel, under System.
+On older versions of Windows 10, go to the Settings panel, under Apps > Apps & features.
+Go to Optional Features > Add a feature, and then look for "Graphics Tools".